 Hiding is a behavior that pet owners may not see as often in dogs as cats.
-However, it’s a safe bet that something is behind it that may either mean something benign or an issue more serious and worth further investigation.
+However, it’s a safe bet that something is behind it that may either mean something benign or a more serious issue worth further investigation.
 Bear in mind that felines exhibit traits closer to their wild side.
 After all, the domestic cat shares 95.6% of its DNA with its wild cousin, the tiger.

 Cats also have many similar behaviors, such as scratching and scent marking.
 It’s no wonder our feline friends would possess some of the same survival instincts as hiding.
 However, if your usual social pet goes dark on you suddenly, your concern may be valid.
 Many things may cause your pet to act this way, often with several factors at work.